openlibhums/memory-alpha/content/support/review/sharing-review.md

-title: Sharing Review
+title: Sharing review
-# Sharing Reviews
+# Sharing reviews

 **WIP**
 [*Reviews can be shared with authors (the standard stuff) and between reviewers.]